Eve-C-2/wed11amGroup6/use-cases/uc-all-countries-world.md

 The SQL database is connected.

-The database contains valid country data
+The database contains valid population data

 ### Success End Condition